 Most everyone who is trying to move on from a past abusive relationship will find that they enjoy affirming their connection to anchor points which bring strength and security to their lives.

-The healing process is different for everyone.
+The healing process is different for everyone following an abusive personal relationship.
 While some people might move on with their lives quickly, others will need to move at a slower, and more considerate pace.
 The key is not to rush, or try to force yourself.

 The most important thing right now is that you listen to your inner guidance.